aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 Defining a pipeline for your application is as simple as defining a subclass of `Stage`, and calling `pipeline.addApplicationStage()` with instances of that class.
-Deploying to a different account or region looks exactly the same, the *CDK Pipelines* library takes care the differences.
+Deploying to a different account or region looks exactly the same, the *CDK Pipelines* library takes care of the details.

+(Note that have to *bootstrap* all environments before the following code will work, see the section **CDK Environment Bootstrapping** below).

 ```ts
 import { Construct, Stage } from '@aws-cdk/core';